mongodb/mongo-hadoop/docs/src/02/b.markdown

 ## Hadoop MapReduce

-Provides working *Input* and *Output* adapters for MongoDB.
+This package provides working *Input* and *Output* adapters for MongoDB.
 You may configure these adapters with XML or programatically.
 See the WordCount examples for demonstrations of both approaches.
 You can specify a query, fields and sort specs in the XML config as JSON or